 They never hit you.
 So it can’t be abuse, right?
-That’s what many individuals tell themselves while walking on eggshells, second-guessing their own memories, or feeling like they’re slowly losing themselves.
-But while it doesn’t leave bruises you can photograph, there are signs of emotional abuse you may recognize.
-If something feels wrong in your relationship but you can’t quite name it, understanding these patterns might help you see your situation more clearly.
+That’s what many women tell themselves while walking on eggshells, second-guessing their own memories, or feeling like they’re slowly losing themselves.
+But abuse doesn’t need to leave bruises you can photograph.
+The emotional abuse examples below may help you name what’s been happening.
+If something feels wrong in your relationship but you can’t quite explain it, seeing the pattern written out can bring it into focus.

-According to the National Coalition Against Domestic Violence, 7 out of 10 psychologically abused individuals display symptoms of PTSD or depression.
+The research backs up how serious this is.
+According to the National Coalition Against Domestic Violence, 7 out of 10 psychologically abused women display symptoms of PTSD or depression.
 In fact, psychological abuse is a stronger predictor of PTSD than physical abuse among women.

 Emotional abuse is a pattern of behavior that controls, manipulates, or diminishes another person.
 You might also hear it called psychological abuse or mental abuse.
-It’s not about one bad argument or a partner having a rough day.
-It’s ongoing.
+One bad argument or a rough day doesn’t make a pattern.
+Emotional abuse is ongoing.
 Intentional.
 And it chips away at your sense of self over time.

+It also isn’t limited to romantic partners.
+Parents can be emotionally abusive too, and so can friends, bosses, and family members.
 Unlike physical violence, this type of abuse often hides behind love, protection, or concern.
 Your partner might frame controlling behavior as “just caring about you” or dismiss your concerns by saying you’re “too sensitive.”
 This confusion is part of what makes it so harmful.
+It’s also why emotional abuse examples teach you more than definitions ever will.

-Some of these behaviors are about maintaining power over where you go, who you see, and what resources you have access to.
+The first group of emotional abuse examples is about power: over where you go, who you see, and what resources you have access to.

 Isolation happens gradually.
 Your partner criticizes your friends, picks fights before family gatherings, or sulks when you make plans without them.
 Over time, you stop reaching out to people because it’s just easier.
 Then when things get bad, you realize they’re the only person you have left to turn to.